dart-archive/www.dartino.org/samples/stm32f746disco.md

 ---
-title: Dartino project samples
+title: Dartino F746 samples
 layout: page
 ---

-# Dartino samples for STM32F746
+# Dartino samples for STM32F746 Discovery

 We have a number of STM32F746 sample programs available in the `samples/stm32f746g-discovery` folder.
 Let’s take a look at the code, and get